Updated: Apr 28

 Humans have been around for 200,000 years.
 Generations went by.
-Clans and tribes rose and went.
+Clans and tribes rose and fell.
 Events that we can only imagine happened repeatedly.
 Today, we know nothing whatsoever about any of this.
-Then, 5000 years ago, humans embarked upon an invention that surpasses every other invention: Writing.
+Then, 5000 years ago, humans embarked upon an invention that surpasses every other invention: writing.

 But the ability to transform these symbols into language, i.e. reading, requires prior knowledge.
 Languages evolving in different places at different times led to different writing systems.
 You cannot read what Plato wrote unless you know Ancient Greek.
 Here comes a new invention: translation.

 In translation, you communicate the meaning from a source language to another target language.
 Translation removed a big flaw in languages that prevented full communication, which is the very goal of languages in the first place.

 Now we back up from this Anthropology lesson to the present.
 My name is Abdullah Arafa and I live in the Middle East and that’s where the story begins to complicate.
 For decades now, the Middle East has been a source of all bad news in broadcasts around the world: wars, civil wars, hunger, terrorism and social crisis all happened/happens here.
 But I believe all of this is not only politics.
 I believe you don’t need to be a politician, a president, or a senator to make a contribution.